 Performance Tuning of Cubism SDK for Unity

-In Cubism SDK, the structure of the model may affect its performance on the program.
+In the Cubism SDK, the structure of the model may affect its performance in the program.

 In addition, because the Live2D SDK for Unity prioritizes clarity of structure, performance is intentionally sacrificed in some areas.

 The following describes the impact of the SDK on performance.

 As mentioned above, the Live2D SDK for Unity prioritizes clarity of structure.

 Therefore, the update process for each component is handled from Unity event functions such as LateUpdate().

 This Unity event function is costly to call.